Skip to main content Skip to search Skip to main navigation

 Computer science explained simply

-Computer science is the science of the systematic representation, storage, processing and transmission of information, with a particular focus on automatic processing with computers.
+Computer science is the science of systematic representation, storage, processing and transmission of information, with a particular focus on automatic processing with computers.
 One subfield is programming.

 Programming explained simply